tinkersaur/AvsAvrLibs/AvrScheduler/docs/010_readme.txt

   to the pin change interrupts.
 And can be used for waking up from sleep and idle modes.

+- The timer overflow interrupt needs to be defined as ISR(TIMER1_OVF_vect).
+  Unfortunately, TIM1_OVF symbol is also defined, and it produces unfortunate result of messing up Serial IO.
+Note that  TIM1_OVF is used in MCU datasheet.
+See link .../avr_intr_vectors below.

 *** Links ***

  Note that PWM for controlling servo is different from controlling a motor.